-- Use this item at all locations where Erosion and Sediment Control Excavation is used. - Applicable to clean-out of traps, basins and the areas adjacent to Silt Fence, Super Silt Fence, Rectangular Inlet Protection, Filter Fabric Inlet Protection, ditch checks and any other clean out excavation of accumulated sediment that will impede the measure's ability to function properly.
+- a.
+Use this item at all locations where Erosion and Sediment Control Excavation is used. - b.
+Applicable to clean-out of traps, basins and the areas adjacent to Silt Fence, Super Silt Fence, Rectangular Inlet Protection, Filter Fabric Inlet Protection, ditch checks and any other clean out excavation of accumulated sediment that will impede the measure's ability to function properly.

-- Sediment shall be removed from devices when 50% full or when 50% of the device height is reached. - Material from clean-out may be reused once it is dried and it meets embankment requirements.
+- a.
+Sediment shall be removed from devices when 50% full or when 50% of the device height is reached. - b.
+Material from clean-out may be reused once it is dried and it meets embankment requirements.

-E. Silt Fence
+5. Silt Fence